 - Sweet foods tend to aggravate kapha’s tendency toward heaviness, obesity, lethargy, and excess sleep.
 They can also cause excessive mucus, aggravate colds and coughs, and depress the appetite in an unhealthy way.

 - Minimize sour foods like vinegar, cheese, sour cream, green grapes, oranges, pineapple, and grapefruit.
-An occasional squeeze of lemon or lime juice is the best way for kapha to ingest the sour taste.

 - The moistening and oily qualities of the sour taste aggravate kapha.